sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 ## Before starting the tutorial

-Before continuing to the tutorial's first part, complete the [Getting Started Guide](/introduction/getting-started-with-web-template/).
+Before continuing to the first part of this technical tutorial, complete the
+[Getting Started Guide](/introduction/getting-started-with-web-template/).
 This guide will walk you through installing the template and setting up your local development environment.